dmbarbour/wikilon/docs/ApplicationModel.md

 When orders are used for long-running labor, we gain opportunity to view progress for the work over time, and to interrupt, pause, prioritize, or guide the work in various ways.

 *Aside:* Modeling orders is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
 The main difference is the proposed method for mutual exclusion: stake a 'claim' on an object rather than remove it.
 I believe this will be more robust, accessible, and extensible - e.g. expire claims on agent failure, support subscribed views of progress, adding schedules to work orders or partial claims for collaborative work.

-## Tables and Spreadsheets

-With AO and ABC, any subprogram can be evaluated.
-Hence, if we have a table full of subprograms, we can evaluate each of them.
-When some subprograms depend on others, the evaluation may propagate in the style of a spreadsheet.
-Awelon can potentially model very expressive spreadsheets by use of stowage and caching, enabling time-series databases and similar to be presented as individual 'cells' in the spreadsheet.

-Of course, we still need the tabular layout.

-One option is to render a set of dictionary objects.
-We could take `foo.doc` as meaning row `foo` column `doc`.
-In this sense, a dictionary itself becomes a potential spreadsheet, though we might filter only for objects meeting certain criteria.
-Alternatively, we could construct an object where each attribute redirects to a row object:

-        @myTable.r1 {%foo}
-        @myTable.r2 {%bar}
-        @myTable.r3 {%baz}
-        ...

-This would be convenient as a basis to construct a stable spreadsheet by hand.

-Together with [editable views](EditingAO.md) and rendering output as hypermedia, spreadsheets could serve as a convenient basis for rapid application development.

-Regardless of how we specify our set of objects, AO makes it easy to render both the definitions of each word and their context-free evaluations or linker objects.
-Thus, we can render evaluated cells in a table while enabling editing of each cell's definitions, and propagating updates to the rendered views.
-We effectively get spreadsheets without any special effort.

 ## Managed Dictionaries